9thAAC/9thAAC.github.io/index.md

 Registration fees should be paid via bank transfer - more details will be emailed to you once you register.

-We will have an individually funded conference dinner at the [Notting Hill Hotel](https://www.nottinghillhotel.com.au/) on Tuesday 18th November.
+We will have an individually funded conference dinner at the AAA pub on Tuesday 18th November.

 There is limited travel support available for students.
 If you would like to apply for this support, please email [Santiago Barrera Acevedo](mailto:s.barreraacevedo@latrobe.edu.au?subject=Student%20funding%20application%20for%20AAC) with a letter of support from your supervisor and an approximate budget of your expenses.